 The use of fossil fuels for HVAC systems in buildings can reach 75%.
 However, we know that today’s European standards already use cleaner renewable energy.
 The effects of greenhouse gas in the European Union may decrease due to increased building energy use.

+The first direction to be able to switch to renewable energy, EU countries must follow the European standard HVAC which stipulates minimum energy performance requirements for cost savings.
 Both new buildings and old buildings that are undergoing renovations, the heating system must use a heat pump.
 The use of fossil fuels for heating via gas boilers in commercial buildings is no longer relevant due to increasingly high gas prices.

 Heat pumps can quickly reach high water temperatures so their energy performance is also high.
 Then the carbon dioxide footprint of this pump is lower even though operating costs are low too.